TaitoUnited/taito-cli/README.md

 With the help of *taito-cli*, infrastucture may freely evolve to a flexible hybrid cloud without causing too much headache for developers and devops personnel.

-TODO Most common for local development:
+Below are some examples of the most common taito-cli commands used in local development:

     taito install                            # Install some libraries on host taito start                              # Start containers